fabiocarrella/handbook/book/tedcog/additional_resources.md

 ## Other resources
 The following other resources were used in the creation of this handbook, which might provide useful additional reading:
 * The Concordat to Support the Career Development of Researchers: https://www.vitae.ac.uk/policy/concordat
-* University of Bristol’s Induction Handbook for Principal Investigators, freely available to UoB staff who enrol on the associated self-study [programme](https://develop.bristol.ac.uk/bristoluniversityilp/pages/description.jsf?menuId=1108#/users/@self/catalogues/176365/courses/650649/description).
+* University of Bristol’s Induction Handbook for Principal Investigators, freely available to UoB staff who enrol on the associated self-study [programme](https://develop.bristol.ac.uk/bristoluniversityilp/pages/description.jsf?menuId=1108#/users/@self/catalogues/176365/courses/650649/description) (log-in required).

 ## TeDCog publications
 All publications of the TeDCog group are available on our [homepage](http://www.bristol.ac.uk/psychology/research/cognitive-science/tedcog/), which is automatically updated.